 Dear Home-Ec 101,

 I’ve recently noticed a layer of scum around the agitator.
-If I were able to get my head in there I’d probably find it throughout.
+I’d probably find it throughout if I could get my head in there.
 Is there a way to get this out without scrubbing the thing?

-This response focuses on top loading clothes washers, but the same problem often occurs in front loading washing machines, too.
-Front loading clothes washers do not have an agitator.
+This response focuses on top-loading clothes washers, but the same problem often occurs in front-loading washing machines.
+Please note that front-loading clothes washers do not have an agitator.

-What you’re looking at is most likely a layer of detergent build up that occurs when suds are splashed onto the agitator or other parts of the wash basin not normally under the water line.
-Just like soap scum build up in your shower, the water evaporates leaving behind a residue that we often refer to as soap scum.
-In areas with hard water, the problem is exacerbated by lime scale which refers to mineral deposits also left behind.
+What you’re looking at is most likely a layer of detergent build-up that occurs when suds are splashed onto the agitator or other parts of the washbasin, not normally under the waterline.
+Just like soap scum builds up in your shower, the water evaporates, leaving behind a residue that we often refer to as soap scum.
+In areas with hard water, the problem is exacerbated by limescale, which refers to mineral deposits also left behind.

-For safety’s sake, do not use this cleaning method immediately following a load in which chlorine bleach has been used, bleach and vinegar should not be mixed.
+For safety’s sake, do not use this cleaning method immediately following a load in which chlorine bleach has been used.

 Do not add vinegar through the bleach dispenser.

-If you want to be extra cautious add water, through the bleach dispenser, to the load prior to the cleaning cycle.
+If you want to be extra cautious, add water, through the bleach dispenser, to the load before the cleaning cycle.

-To help prevent this problem for reoccurring use a simple test to see if perhaps you’ve been using too much detergent or overloading your machine.
+To help prevent this problem from reoccurring, use a simple test to see if you’ve been using too much detergent or overloading your machine.